taskcluster/taskgraph/docs/howto/run-locally.rst

-When first starting out with Taskgraph, it's tempting to test changes by pushing to a pull request (or try server) and checking whether your modifications have the desired affect on the impacted task(s).
+When first starting out with Taskgraph, it's tempting to test changes by pushing to a pull request (or try server) and checking whether your modifications have the desired effect on the impacted task(s).
 This isn't ideal because the turn around time is slow, you may hit easily preventable errors in the :term:`Decision Task`, and it wastes money running tasks that are irrelevant to your changes.

-So before you even push your changes, it's best practice to verify whether graph generation succeeds as well as to sanity check that your changes are having the desired affect.
+So before you even push your changes, it's best practice to verify whether graph generation succeeds as well as to sanity check that your changes are having the desired effect.

 Generating Graphs
 -----------------